 - Community/Urban Health

 Track Program Requirements

 Students are required to attend 80% of the lectures for their track over their first and second years of medical school.
 With a couple of exceptions, lectures take place once a month for a total of approximately fourteen lectures over two years.

 Students participating in the Track Program are required to participate in an experiential opportunity related to their Track of study in the summer after their first year of medical school.
 The program needs to be a minimum of 8 weeks in length during the summer.
 Exceptions are reviewed on a case by case basis (i.e. military commitment).

-All medical students are required to complete a POM scholarly project during their third year and complete the project during their fourth year.
+All medical students are required to begin a POM scholarly project during their third year and complete the project during their fourth year.
 The purpose of the project is to allow students to further investigate issues in medicine and health.
 For Track participants, this project must be related to their track of study.

 Fourth Year Elective